jafoole/Activity-Lifecycle-Lab/readme.md

 **Question**: What are the methods of the Activity Lifecycle?
 <br />**Answer**:
+onCreate();
+onStart();
+onResume();

+onPause();
+onStop();
+onDestroy();

 **Question**: What order are the methods called?
 <br />**Answer**:
+The order that I set them in above.

 **Question**: What is a bundle?
 <br />**Answer**:
+A bundle is a thing with stuff in it.
+When you create a new intent you are creating a new bundle.

 **Question**: How do you get the Shared Preferences of an app?
 <br />**Answer**:
+If you are looking at context you can always get SharedPreferences.
+SharedPreferences sharedpreferences = getSharedPreferences("com.simon.appname")
+SharedPreferences.Editor editor = sharedPreferences.edit();
+sharedpreferences.putString("Key", data);
+editor.commit();

+//Get data from Shared Preferences sharedpreferences.getString("key","DEFAULT..or nothing Found")  ----- if you do not do a "DEFAULT", it will return null.